 Top Areas to Snowshoe Near Bend and Mt.
 Bachelor

 Snowshoeing trailheads to start your treks are easy to find just outside of Bend.
-Simply driving 15-30 minutes, multiple sno-parks on both sides of the road have trailheads to miles of snowshoeing, from flatter terrain to sweat-inducing cardio climbs.
+Simply driving 15-30 minutes, multiple Sno-Parks on both sides of the road have trailheads to miles of snowshoeing, from flatter terrain to sweat-inducing cardio climbs.
 You can also easily access these sno-parks from Sunriver.

 Skyliners Sno-Park and Tumalo Falls Snowshoeing: A mere 10-15 minutes up Skyliners Road from Bend is Skyliners Sno-Park.
 (You’ll be sharing the DOG-FRIENDLY trails with cross-country skiers, so be considerate by snowshoeing to either side of the ski tracks.)
 From here, snowshoers can meander several snowshoe loops that start near the historic timber Skyliner Lodge.
 The longer Tumalo Nordic Loop takes you along Tumalo Creek through manzanita and ponderosa pines, up to majestic Tumalo Falls.
 From here, adventurous snowshoers can continue up the North Fork Trail for steeper climbing, or return along the Tumalo Road back to the Lodge.
-This sno-park also has trails that connect to the near-Labyrinthian trail network between Skyliners and the Cascade Lakes Highway to Mt.
+This sno-park also has trails that connect to the nearby Labyrinthian trail network between Skyliners and the Cascade Lakes Highway to Mt.
 Bachelor.
 Take the South Fork trail to the Swampy Lakes Trail and shelter where you can warm up by the fire for lunch.

 Tumalo Mountain Snowshoeing: For a hardy snowshoeing mission, head a half an hour up the Cascade Lakes Highway to Dutchman Sno-Park.
 Since it’s multi-use (snowmobiling and skiing access), be prepared for a packed parking lot during peak days and times: weekends, holidays and fresh powder days.
 From the parking lot, you’ll immediately start climbing to reach the summit of Tumalo Butte via the Tumalo Mountain Trail, an out-and-back four miles.
 The trail crests above treeline for a breathtaking view of Tumalo Bowl on blue-sky days.
 No dogs allowed.